ccarabine/payrollapp/docs/user_manual.md

 The user will be prompted ‘Are the amounts correct?’.

-If the values are incorrect , a message “re enter details’ is displayed and the user is prompted to ‘enter the hours worked’
+If the values are incorrect, a message “re-enter details’ is displayed and the user is prompted to ‘enter the hours worked’

 If the values are correct, type ‘y’

 A message will be displayed “Ready to upload into payroll spreadsheet" then the information uploads to the google sheets.
 When successful ‘employeepayroll worksheet updated successfully’ is displayed

-The user will then prompted if they would like to process another employee's hours which they can add or go back to the main menu.
+The user will then be prompted if they would like to process another employee's hours which they can add or go back to the main menu.

 <details>
     <summary>Click here to see an example</summary>